DavidMirabal/Simulations_NBody/README.md

 * `dmb_figures.py`: Used to create figures easily with the same style.

 * `image_to_video.py`: Script to transform frames to a video.

+* `images`: Directory with all the frames generated from the simulations carried out in `Deliverable.ipynb`.

+* `videos`: Directory with all the videos generated from the simulations carried out in `Deliverable.ipynb`.
+Also here: [N-body playlist](https://youtube.com/playlist?list=PLmVmqY3WbRtl9BYNBvtgxdRB4fSKR4dF0&si=lfuA13CoeZ6GQ4CQ)

+* `time_test`: Initial condition files used for the analysis of execution time.

+* `ics`: Initial conditions of the simulations carried out in `Deliverable.ipynb`.